devnull-cz/c-prog-lang/modules/sizeof.md

 // --> 1
 ```

-The `sizeof` operator is usually evaluated during compilation time however
+The return value of the `sizeof` operator is usually computed during compilation time however
 this is not universally true.
 For Variable Length Arrays (VLAs) it has to
 happen during runtime.
 The VLAs will be explained later.